Laillaa/R/README.md

 # R projects
 I. University Projects:
-  1. The use of democratic power by the Swiss population
+  1. The use of democratic power by the Swiss population (Group Project)

 II.
 Personal Projects